JunkyPic/loginSystem/README.md

 A few things to note and some TODOs:
    - SOON - Trademark - See this link for clarification - http://www.wowwiki.com/Soon
    - TODO: Split up classes.
 As it stands they are too bloated with functions.
 One class does way more than it needs to.
+My Responsability Separation is not good at all.
    - TODO: The Recover Password does not work for now.
 I intend on using SwiftMail to do that.
 I never got around to setting up a proper SMTP.